 Mary Ann GAFFEY (1840-1863/64)

-Daniel Gaffey is a mystery man.
+Daniel Gaffey is a bit

-Even his name, Gaffey, is a rarity in the county he
+Even his name, Gaffey, is

-lived in.
+where he lived.
 The stronghold of

 the Gaffey clan was traditionally an area north of the town of Athlone, in